Lifting -- A nonreversible Markov chain Monte Carlo Algorithm: Dynamical Monte Carlo, mathematical prerequisites and notation

+In the following we will focus on irreducible, aperiodic and finite (defined over finite state spaces) Markov chains.\cite{2009Levinbook} For such Markov chains, the stationary distribution, if it exists, is unique (see, for example, Refs.~\onlinecite{97Sokal, 2009Levinbook}).

-The GB condition, \EQ{GBC}, signifies that the total influx to a state is equal to the total efflux from this state.
-To employ a hydrodynamics analogy -- GB amounts to the incompressibility of the phase space.
-A special case of \EQ{GBC} is the pairwise cancelation of the terms in the sum -- the so-called Detailed Balance (DB) condition: \bal \pi(x) P(x,y) = \pi(y) P(y,x)\,, \quad \forall x,y\in\Omega. \eal Note that as opposed to GB, DB is a local, microscopic reversibility property.
-A hydrodynamic analogy would be that of an irrotational flow.
-DB is a special case of GB, likewise as all irrotational flows are incompressible.
-Markov chains obeying DB are called reversible Markov chains.
-Usually, it is much easier to implement and numerically enforce DB since it is a local condition.
-Below we will show several examples of MCMC with GB, which are faster than their conventional counterparts with DB.
-Prior to that, we will show how to implement MCMC with DB.
+The global balance condition, \EQ{GBC}, signifies that the total influx to a state is equal to the total efflux from this state.
+That is, to employ a hydrodynamics analogy, global balance amounts to the incompressibility of phase space.
+A special case of \EQ{GBC} is the pairwise cancelation of the terms in the sum; it is called \emph{the detailed balance condition}: \bal \pi(x) P(x,y) = \pi(y) P(y,x)\,, \quad \forall x,y\in\Omega. \eal In contrast to global balance, detailed balance is a local, microscopic reversibility property.
+A hydrodynamic analogy is an irrotational flow.
+Detailed balance is a special case of global balance, just as all irrotational flows are incompressible.
+Markov chains obeying detailed balance are called reversible Markov chains.
+It is usually much easier to implement detailed balance because it is a local condition.